-The frequency of meetings of the Committee as a whole for orientation, education, and consultation will be determined by the Committee chair in consultation with staff.
-There may be pre-reading for each meeting.
+The frequency of meetings will be determined by the Committee chair in consultation with staff.
+There is usually required pre-reading for each meeting.
+The Committee will usually meet in panels and rarely meet as a whole.

 ii.
 Method of Meeting